ngiangre/ngiangre.github.io/content/cv/Nicholas_Giangreco_CV.md

      Precision Medicine - scientist, data architect, software developer, and applications engineer

      - Development of software packages and pipelines for clinical biomarker data analysis
-     - Development and maintancence of about a dozen Apps and automated reports for data reporting, monitoring, and analysis for early clinical development
+     - Development and maintancence of about a dozen packages, Apps, and automated reports for data reporting, monitoring, and analysis in early clinical development

 2016 - 2021
 :    **Systems biologist** [(Columbia University)](https://systemsbiology.columbia.edu/people/nicholas-giangreco); New York, NY